 Anderson’s text is the most up-to-date book on this cult.
 Thanks to his dedicated and daring work, we have an amazing wealth of information and insight to further our research, awareness, and understanding of “Evil Ervil,” and his avenging angels.

 I’ve been told the “Ervilites” no longer exist.
-But that’s not to say another extreme cult of “avenging angel’s” couldn’t or hasn’t risen from its ashes to take up where the “Ervilites” left off.
-You are with me in hoping that isn’t the case and never happens.
+But that’s not to say another extremist cult of “avenging angel’s” couldn’t/hasn’t arisen from its ashes to take up where the “Ervilites” left off.
+You are with me in hoping that isn’t the case/never happens.

-Recently, I read Scott Anderson’s “The 4 O’clock Murders,” only to have my hair stand on end when I realized how little I had ever really known about this horrifyingly horrific, dangerous, and devious band of outlaws.
+Recently, I read Scott Anderson’s “The 4 O’clock Murders,” only to have my hair raise when I realized how little I had known about this horrific, dangerous, devious band of outlaws.

 I’m not proud to say most of them were my relatives.
 And that it was all spawned by my charismatic and brilliant, but lunatic Uncle Ervil and his treacherous teachings — that included hearing God regularly tell him to “Kill those sons of bitches!”

-But maniacal “Mormon Manson” Ervil couldn’t have succeeded in his reign of terror without the dastardly group of mislead miscreant, autistic-like, demented people who followed his violent, crazy, megalomaniac, and malevolent religious philosophy.
+But maniacal Mormon-Manson “ErVile” couldn’t have succeeded in his reign of terror without the dastardly group of miscreant, autistic-like, demented people who followed his megalomaniac, malevolent religious philosophy.

-The majority of Uncle Joel LeBaron’s Church of the Firstborn followers couldn’t stomach his brother Ervil LeBaron’s violent, threatening, and far-fetched Philosophy of life.
+The majority of Uncle Joel LeBaron’s Church of the Firstborn followers couldn’t stomach his brother Ervil LeBaron’s violent, threatening, far-fetched Philosophy of life.
 Nor did they want anything to do with his domineering, devious, deceptive ways.

-Ervil’s overbearing, self-centered, presumptuous, pseudo-authoritative sense-of-entitlement was hard for most to take — not to mention his nonstop talk, wayward religious doctrines — and his bad breath.
+Ervil’s overbearing, self-centered, presumptuous, pseudo-authoritative sense-of-entitlement was hard for most to take — not to mention his nonstop talk, wayward religious doctrines, bad manners, and bad breath.

-Uncle Ervil’s priestcraft and manipulations drove some of my peaceful Uncle Joel’s followers into frenzied frustration, rebellion, and disillusionment — such that they left Joel’s cult Uncle Ervil had a large role in helping Joel build.
+Uncle Ervil’s priestcraft and manipulations drove some of peaceful Uncle Joel’s followers into frenzied frustration, rebellion, and disillusionment — such that they left Joel’s cult Uncle Ervil had a large role in helping Joel build.